Fruit of the Holy Spirit

 Matthew 3:8-12 NASB® 1995

-“Bear”: Strong’s: The word “Bear” is the Greek word poieó (4160), which means to make, to do, to act, to cause, to work
+• “Bear”: Strong’s: The Greek word for “Bear” is poieó (4160): to make, to do, to act, to cause, to work

-THAYER’S GREEK LEXICON: 1.e. of things effected by generative force, to produce, bear, shoot forth: of trees, vines, grass, etc., κλάδους, Mark 4:32; καρπούς, Matthew 3:8,“Fruit”: Strong’s: The word “Fruit” is the Greek word karpos (2590), which means fruit, crop, fruits
+• Thayer’s Greek-English Lexicon: 1.e. of things effected by generative force, to produce, bear, shoot forth: of trees, vines, grass, etc., κλάδους, Mark 4:32; καρπούς, Matthew 3:8,

-HELPS Word-studies: 2590 karpós – properly, fruit; (figuratively) everything done in true partnership with Christ, i.e. a believer (a branch) lives in union with Christ (the Vine).
-By definition, fruit (2590 /karpós) results from two life-streams – the Lord living His life through ours – to yield what is eternal (cf. 1 John 4:17).
+• HELPS Word-studies: 2590 karpós – properly, fruit; (figuratively) everything done in true partnership with Christ, i.e., a believer (a branch) lives in union with Christ (the Vine).
+By definition, fruit (2590/karpós) results from two life-streams – the Lord living His life through ours – to yield what is eternal (cf. 1 John 4:17).
+John 15:1,2: "1 I am the true vine, and My Father is the vine-dresser.
+2 Every branch in Me that does not bear fruit (2590/karpós), He takes away; and every branch that bears fruit, He prunes it so that it may bear more fruit" (NASU).

-HELPS Word-studies: Cognate: 3341 metánoia – literally, "a change of mind" ("after-thought"); repentance.
-See 3340 /metanoeō ("repent").
+• HELPS Word-studies: Cognate: 3341 metánoia – literally, "a change of mind" ("after-thought"); repentance.
+See 3340/metanoeō ("repent").

 Many people in this world identify as Christians.
 In the next few sections of Scripture, we will see how to truly identify Christians in this world.
 As you read, I encourage you to examine for yourself whether you are bearing fruit that leads to life.